PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 Some other options for consideration are:

-* Consul.io by Hasicorp, provides a robust service discovery mechanism providing both HTTP and DNS based registration and lookup.
+* Consul.io by HashiCorp (https://www.consul.io/), provides a robust service discovery mechanism providing both HTTP and DNS based registration and lookup.
-* etcd, distributed key value store.
+* etcd (https://github.com/coreos/etcd) distributed key value store.
 This is used internally by Kubernetes
-* Zookeeper, distributed key value store from the Apache project
+* Zookeeper, distributed key value store from the Apache project (https://zookeeper.apache.org/)
-* SWIM, Scaleable Weakly consistent Infection style process group Membership protocol.
-Peer to peer based service discovery protocol
+* Peer to peer based service discovery protocols such as the Raft Consensus Algorithm (https://raft.github.io/raft.pdf), the SWIM protocol(http://www.cs.cornell.edu/~asdas/research/dsn02-SWIM.pdf) or the Dat protocol (https://github.com/datproject/docs/blob/master/papers/dat-paper.pdf).

-We will be covering service discovery further and in more detail in **Chapter 11 Deplying Systems**.
+We will be covering service discovery further and in more detail in **Chapter 11 Deploying Systems**.

 #### Viewing the environment and DNS Zone